opentensor/developer-docs/docs/subnets/commit-reveal.md

 The weight matrix is public information, and must be, so that the distribution of rewards in the Bittensor platform can be transparently fair.
 However, this transparency makes it possible for subnet validators to free-ride on the work of other validators by copying the latest consensus rather than independently evaluating subnet miners.
 This is unfair and potentially degrades the quality of validation work, undermining Bittensor's ability to reward the best miners and produce the best artificial intelligence as a whole.

-The commit reveal feature is designed to solve the weight-copying problem by giving would-be weight-copiers access only to stale weights.
+The commit reveal feature is designed to solve the weight copying problem by giving would-be weight copiers access only to stale weights.
 Copying stale weights should result in validators departing from consensus.
 However, it is critical to note that this only works if the consensus weight matrix is constantly changing on the time scale of the commit reveal interval.
-If the demands on miners are too static, and miner performance is very stable, weight-copying will still be successful.
+If the demands on miners are too static, and miner performance is very stable, weight copying will still be successful.

 The only solution for this is to continuously change demands on miners, requiring them to continuously evolve their behavior to maintain their scoring.
-Combined with a properly tuned Commit Reveal inverval, this will keep validators honest, as well as producing the best models.
+Combined with a properly tuned Commit Reveal interval, this will keep validators honest, as well as producing the best models.

 ## Commit Reveal and Immunity Period